-- Each day in America, nearly 30 people are killed in drunk driving crashes on average. - Alcohol-involved crashes (where the highest blood alcohol concentration (BAC) was over .08%) resulted in \$44 billion in economic costs and \$201 billion in comprehensive costs to society.
+- Each day in America, nearly 30 people are killed in drunk driving crashes on average. - Alcohol-involved crashes (where the highest BAC was over .08%) resulted in \$44 billion in economic costs and \$201 billion in comprehensive costs to society.